puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 > ### Using Answer Files

 > Answer files are used for customized, automated installations of PE.
 You create an answer file by performing a dry run of the installer, using the `-s <ANSWER FILE>` flag.
-After creating the answer file, you can edit it for further customizations.
+After you create the answer file, you can edit it for further customizations.
 Consult the [answers file reference](./install_answer_file_reference.html) and [automated installation](./install_automated.html) sections of this guide for more information.

 ### Installer Options